Legalism can be exhausting and such a heavy yoke. God wants us to grow in grace with Him and these beautiful books will point you in that direction!

 Gospel Treason by Brad Bigney

-This book explains how anything that prevents us from having the Gospel at center stage of our life is an idol and will, therefore, change how we live our life…for the worse.
-The message of Gospel Treason is similar to the others on this list, but this with another author’s viewpoint, it continues to help us grow in fuller understanding of how Christ’s birth, life, death, and resurrection changes our lives today.
+This book explains how anything that prevents us from having the Gospel at the center stage of our lives is an idol and will, therefore, change how we live our life…for the worse.
+The message of Gospel Treason is similar to the others on this list, but with another author’s viewpoint, it continues to help us grow in a fuller understanding of how Christ’s birth, life, death, and resurrection changes our lives today.
 Reading this book will help you understand what your number one problem is: identity amnesia.

 “Do you know what the Christian’s number one problem is?
 Identity amnesia — forgetting who you are.
 The Bible reminds you of who you are in Christ.”

 (Brad Bigney in Gospel Treason)

 Note To Self by Joe Thorn